 Getting to Tulum

 The closest airport to Tulum, Mexico is the Cancun International Airport, which is located approximately an hour and a half away.
 You have a number of options to get to Tulum from Cancun Airport, including by bus, private car service, or taxi.
 The easiest and fastest is definitely by car, but the ADO bus is a super easy option if you’re traveling to Tulum on a budget.
 A one-way ticket to Tulum from the airport on the ADO bus costs just $14 USD (288 MXN pesos) and takes about two hours.
+Another option is to book a private shuttle with eTransfers, starting at $24 USD.
 I have put together a full guide on how to get to Tulum from Cancun airport.

 You’ll find direct flights to Cancun from cities all over the US, as well as from Central America.
 I found that it is super easy to find affordable direct flights from New York, Miami, Chicago and more, on airlines such as JetBlue, Delta, and United.